keybase/bot-sshca/docs/contributing.md

 #### Config

 Keybaseca is configured using environment variables (see docs/env.md for information on all of the options).
-When keybaseca starts, it writes a client config file to `/keybase/team/{teamname for teamname in $TEAMS}/kssh-client.config`.
-This client config file is how kssh determines which teams are using kssh and the needed information about the bot (eg the channel name, the name of the bot, etc).
-When keybaseca stops, it deletes all of the client config files.
+When keybaseca starts, it writes a client config JSON blob to the [KV store](https://keybase.io/docs/bots/kvstore) for each team in `$TEAMS`, at namespace `__sshca`, entry key `kssh_config`.
+This client config is how kssh determines which teams are using kssh and the needed information about the bot (eg the channel name, the name of the bot, etc).
+When keybaseca stops, it deletes all of the client configs.

-kssh reads the client config file in order to determine how to interact with a bot. kssh does not have any user controlled configuration.
+kssh reads the client config in order to determine how to interact with a bot. kssh does not have any user controlled configuration.
 It does have one local config file stored in `~/.ssh/kssh-config.json` that is used to store a few settings for kssh.
 By default, this config file is not used.
 It is only created and meant to be interacted with via the `--set-default-bot`, `--clear-default-bot`, `--set-default-user`, `--clear-default-user` flags.

 #### Communication

 kssh and keybaseca communicate with each other over Keybase chat.
 If the `CHAT_CHANNEL` environment variable is specified in keybaseca's environment, keybaseca will only accept communication in the specified team and channel.
-This configuration is passed to kssh clients via the client config file(s) stored in KBFS.
+This configuration is passed to kssh clients via the client configs stored in the [KV store](https://keybase.io/docs/bots/kvstore).
 If the `CHAT_CHANNEL` environment variable is not specified then keybaseca will accept messages in any channel of any team listed in the `TEAMS` environment variable.
-All communication happens via the Go chatbot library.
+All communication happens via the Go chat bot library.

 Prior to sending a `SignatureRequest`, kssh sends a series of `AckRequest` messages.
 An `AckRequest` message is sent until kssh receives an `Ack` from keybaseca.
 This is done in order to ensure that kssh has correctly connected to the chat channel and that the bot is responding to messages.
 Afterwards, a `SignatureRequest` packet is sent and keybaseca parses it and returns a signed key.
 Note that only public keys and signatures are sent over Keybase chat and private keys never leave the devices they were generated on.

 #### SSH Operations

 When the ssh-keygen command is available, ssh keys are generated via the ssh-keygen command.
 In this case, generated SSH keys are ed25519 keys.
 If the ssh-keygen command is not available, SSH keys are generated in pure go code and are ecdsa keys.

 keybaseca uses the ssh-keygen binary in order to complete all key signing operations.

 #### KBFS

 In order to ensure that keybaseca can run inside of docker (which does not support FUSE filesystems without adding the CAP_SYS_ADMIN permission), all KBFS interactions are done via `keybase fs ...` commands.
 This makes it so that keybaseca can run in unprivileged docker containers.

 ## Integration Tests

 This project contains integration tests that can be run via `./integrationTest.sh`.
 The integration tests depend on docker and docker-compose.
 The first time you run them, they will walk you through creating two new live keybase accounts to be used in the tests.
 The credentials for these accounts will be stored in `tests/env.sh`.